Wild Yeast Spelt Bread

 Now pop the bread, dutch oven, or whatever into the oven, replacing the lid if there is one.
-If you are using a dutch oven it cooks in there for 25 minutes after which remove the lid and cook for another 8-12 minutes or until it’s a nice deep golden brown (smaller loaves need less time).
+If you are using a dutch oven it cooks in there for about 35-45 minutes until it’s a nice deep golden brown (smaller loaves need less time).
 If using pans bake for 30 minutes or until it turns golden brown.
 Once this has been achieved and your home filled with the scent of fresh baked bread, remove from oven and place on a cooling rack or a dry, clean part of the kitchen.
 As tempting as it is, DO NOT slice open for at least 15-20 FULL MINUTES.
 If you do open the bread before that time the steam will rapidly condense onto the interior and turn it soggy.
 Afterward you can open up that baby and slather it with grass fed butter and chow down to your heart's content.
 If you prefer a more sour-tasting sourdough, put the dough in the fridge overnight (8 hours) for the final proofing (the state before preheating the oven) and bake the next morning instead.
 If you prefer a less sour dough you can skip the two-hour resting phase in the beginning, getting the bread in the oven sooner.